 So there is the “do” side and the development side.
 The do side fulfils customer orders, and the development side prepares the services offered in the future.
 It looks at the market and determines where best to invest.
 The same person embodies multiple roles: “management”, “staff” and “sales”.

-How does this relate to translation?
+How does this technical experience relate to translation?

-The Relevance of My Technical Experience
+Relevance of My Technical Experience

 One major customer sends me projects on document management, which falls into my information systems specialisation.
-I understand the need for proper documentation, and what it is to acquire and manage a document management system.
+I understand the need for documentation, and what it is to acquire and manage a document management system.

+Producing detailed reporting for management has given me vital insights into the process.
 Managing and producing end of year accounts have helped me deal with accounting subjects.

 My eighteen years living in France helps when trying to understand a text, even when it is technical or written by a technician.